 Features aside, the practicality of usage matters as well.
 The strongest, safest phone covers will be useless if you cannot use them.

 Moreover, given these phone covers have a premium price, making the right choice from the get-go is preferable.

-Both Otterbox and Lifeproof have plenty of positive reviews as a testament to their functionality.
+Both Otterbox and Lifeproof case models have plenty of positive reviews as a testament to their functionality.
 Some fare better than others do, depending on individual preferences.

 For example, users who prefer Pop Sockets may want to stay away from textured covers.
 It also depends on the type of activities you engage in.
 If you’re a frequent hiker, having a phone with durability trumps one with waterproof functionality.